homerow-co/Keebs-GB/README.md

 ## Why?

 The idea came about when I figured out the number of interesting group buys I wanted to join but missed out on because they were hidden in numerous threads.
 So, the idea is to find a solution __TOGETHER__ to have a uniform and easy way to aggregate all the current group buys occurring.
 Here is a proposal.
 If we could reach a standard format, then we can build an aggregator for all the GB and make it easier for everyone to monitor and join group buys.
+The main goal is to provide a list of Group Buys with their status and link to community post.
+Nothing fancy.

 __NOTE__: this project is COMPLETELY PROFITLESS and will stay this way.